Programs & Services

 Rooted in the American Civil Rights Movement and the courageous efforts of college students to make a difference, the ECNC CDF Freedom Schools, is offered each summer.
 The program serves children and youth ages 5 – 18 and facilitates reading skills and development of positive attitudes toward learning.
 It also focuses on the cultivation of self-esteem, cultural identity, and connecting families to local resources.
 Conducted in an energetic learning environment with high expectations for success, the core belief of the instructional model is that all children are capable of achievement.

 The East Cleveland Neighborhood Center Community Youth Diversion Program is conducted in collaboration with the City of East Cleveland and Cuyahoga County Juvenile Court.
 This voluntary prevention program for young first-time offenders of misdemeanors or status offenses is designed to divert youth away from further juvenile court involvement.
 Through collaboration with the juvenile court system, voluntarily assigned youth are sanctioned to participate in community services and prevention program(s).
 They are required to attend a series of classes where attendance, engagement, and performance are monitored.

 These programs provide middle and high school-aged youth with opportunities to participate in an empowerment program with a focus on the development of leadership skills, problem identification, and resolution.
 The foundation is based on peer to peer engagement and support, as well as learning how to make a difference within themselves and other community groups.

 Shoes and Clothes for Kids

 Through a collaboration with the Shoes and Clothes for Kids organization, ECNC is a major distribution site that serves the communities’ most vulnerable populations.
-ECNC distributes clothing items 4-5 times per year to youth and families.
+ECNC distributes clothing items 4-5 times per year to families.